Andrew McCutchen Player Props: Pirates vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers' 4.51 team ERA ranks 22nd across all league pitching staffs.
+- The Dodgers have the 24th-ranked team ERA among all MLB pitching staffs (4.56).

-- Dodgers pitchers combine to give up 96 total home runs at a rate of 1.1 per game (to rank 18th in baseball).
+- Dodgers pitchers combine to allow 97 total home runs at a clip of 1.1 per game (to rank 17th in the league).

-- The Dodgers are sending Sheehan (2-0) out for his fourth start of the season.
-He is 2-0 with a 2.65 ERA and 12 strikeouts through 17 2/3 innings pitched.
+- Miller (4-1 with a 4.23 ERA and 35 strikeouts in 38 1/3 innings pitched) makes the start for the Dodgers, his eighth of the season.

-- In his last time out on Friday against the Colorado Rockies, the righty threw five innings, giving up three earned runs while surrendering seven hits.
+- In his most recent time out on Saturday against the Kansas City Royals, the right-hander tossed 5 2/3 innings, allowing three earned runs while surrendering five hits.

-- The 23-year-old has amassed a 2.65 ERA and 6.4 strikeouts per nine innings in three games this season, while giving up a batting average of .172 to his opponents.
+- The 24-year-old has put together a 4.23 ERA and 8.2 strikeouts per nine innings in seven games this season, while giving up a batting average of .234 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.